 Support Staff: Counseling memorandums are maintained at the department level.
 Additionally, departments may, but are not required to, maintain departmental personnel files for support staff.
 Departmental files may include reference copies of information already provided to MSU HR for the official personnel file such as evaluations, as well as additional supplemental information, such as official communications, awards, training certifications, etc. Departmental files should not include any of the information identified in the Personnel File Policy as not being part of a personnel file.

-Faculty, Academic Staff and Executive Managers: Departments are required to maintain departmental personnel files for faculty, academic staff and executive managers which minimally include the following items that are not routinely forwarded to HR for inclusion in the central file such as: documentation related to annual evaluations i.e., the written evaluation, written summary of activities, department/college peer review statements and comments or responses to the evaluation from the employee; overload pay and outside work for pay forms; disciplinary letters; modified duties applications; official communications to the employee from the department related to their employment or vice versa; time records (as required by a unit); SIRS evaluations, awards and nomination materials; and evidence of any certifications or trainings required for assignments they hold.
-It may also include items for reference that are routinely already housed within HR files such as form attachments, offer letters, fixed-term memorandums, degree verification, etc. Departmental files should not include any of the materials identified in the Personnel File Policy as not being a part of the personnel file.
-Working files of supervisors should be kept separate from the departmental personnel files.
+Faculty, Academic Staff and Executive Managers: Departments are required to maintain departmental personnel files for faculty, academic staff and executive managers which minimally include the following items that are not routinely forwarded to HR for inclusion in the central file such as: documentation related to annual evaluations such as the written evaluation, written summary of activities, department/college peer review statements, and comments or responses to the evaluation from the employee, overload pay and outside work for pay forms, disciplinary letters, modified duties applications, official communications to the employee from the department related to their employment or vice versa, time records (as required by a unit), SIRS evaluations, awards and nomination materials, and evidence of any certifications or trainings required for assignments they hold.
+It may also include items for reference that are routinely already housed within HR files such as form attachments, offer letters, fixed term memorandums, degree verification, etc. Departmental files should not include any of the materials identified in the Personnel File Policy as not being a part of the personnel file.
+Working files of supervisors should be kept separate from the Departmental Personnel files.

 As the Personnel File Policy states, any documents that reference an employee’s medical and/or health issues are confidential and should be maintained in a separate file.